iDash3/tinywebserver/README.md

-I lost the code for my original website [isaacbs.com](https://isaacbs.com).
-This is a text file running on a minimalist [C web server](https://github.com/iDash3/tinywebserver.git).
-A literal README
+i lost the code for my original website [isaacbs.com](https://isaacbs.com). this is a text file running on a minimalist [c web server](https://github.com/iDash3/tinywebserver.git). a literal README

 - - - - - - - -